-\ Includes unknown entries for students who did not indicate their education level Source: Internal Colleague data
+\ Includes unknown entries for students who did not indicate their education level

 Enrollment by Disability

 About 5 percent of El Camino College students have a registered disability (Table 5).
 The most common disability is mobility impairment followed by psychological disability.
 The number of learning disabled students has remained fairly stable, while the "Other" disability category has continued to increase.